 That’s it!
 They end up looking like little fans in the end.
 So make a ton to start with, THEN hot glue.
 I was glue happy my first time=chaos!
 I probably made 80 total.
 I went through half of a pack of each color, so you can gauge it.
 Andrea gave a great tip too: get your tan filters from the grocery store, the organic ones are tan.
 Mine were $2/each pack and I got my wreath at the dollar store, score!

 I ended up loving this so much that I didn’t want to do add any permanent holiday decor to it yet still want to use it for the holidays.
 Solution?
 Adding temporary decor to the sides to make it festive but interchangeable.
 I started off with dollar wrapping paper (from Target), heart doilies left over from this banner and a couple of white coffee filters as the base.
 First step was spraying the doilies with to make them a shabby pink with a slight glimmer to them.
-For this, I used Canvas Corps Tattered Angels Glimmer Mist, adore it!
+For this, I used Canvas Corps Tattered Angels Glimmer Mist in vanilla breeze, adore it!

 Then I made some paper accordions out of the wrapping paper for the middle.
 Follow the directions as seen below, all you need are scissors and a glue stick!